dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

-## UPDATES part 33: Phase 2q: resurrection_monitor restructuring using helper functions: (1) PROCESS LEVEL ghost detection using chunk for process level GOLD list, and (2) PROCESS level registry stats generation
+## UPDATES part 33: Phase 2q: resurrection_monitor restructuring: Continue cleanup of the function and implement  PROCESS LEVEL ghost detection using chunk for process level GOLD list

 ### Introduction:

 Currently, the ghost detection code is inline in the module resurrection_monitor_patch8.
 This simply moves out that code into a helper function similar to what was done for the hydrate_benmchmark_ips (deprecated now).

+The resurrection_monitor_patch8 has evolved and there will be several forthcoming updates that will add modules to assist in providing the resurrection_gatekeeper with the best information on which to make decisions about requeing and resurrecting threads.

+Given this, the resurrection monltor is being re-purposed as a centralized function for PROCESS level metrics and process level information.
+The resurrection_monitor_patch8 uses chunk level data as its main input.
+A chunk is the list of ips that have been assigned to the process  by the multiprocessing.Pool call to tomcat_worker_wrapper which calls tomcat_worker.
+At the most fundamental level, the most important aspect of a thread is its ip address, and the chunk is that golden list of ips designated to be worked on by the threads in eacy process, all in a parallel fashion.

+This short update simply modularizes the process level ghost detection logic that is inline in the resurrection_monitor_patch8, and externalizes it to a helper fuction def detect_ghosts.

-ALso add the PROCESS level registry stats to the resurrection_monitor_patch8.
-This is a per process level statistics of the registry_entry status/tags for that specific process.
-This is already done at the aggregate level (post execution write-to-disk) in main() and getting the process level stats is trivial (they are already available).
+In a fothcoming module, the resurrection monitor will be the hub for collating PROCESS level statastics of the registry_entrys stats/tags in the deisgnated process.
+This is already done very efficiently at the aggregate level (using post execution write-to-disk) in main() and getting the process level stats is trivial given that amount of code already in the resurrection_monitor_patch8

 ### Code changes:

+#### Continued code cleanup in resurrection_monitor_patch8

 A small block of code in the resurrection__monitor function was commented out with the followign comment: